DENGYONGZHEN/devops-space/SAA-C03 for self learning - 副本.md

 > **Amazon Cognito user pools** are specifically designed for user authentication and can handle millions of users, ensuring scalability.

-#### Question #804

-A company has an Amazon **S3 data lake**.
-The company needs a solution that **transforms** the data from the data lake and **loads** the data into a data warehouse every day.
-The data warehouse must have **massively parallel processing (MPP) capabilities**.
-Data analysts then need to create and train machine learning (ML) models by using **SQL commands on the data**.
-The solution must use serverless AWS services wherever possible.
-Which solution will meet these requirements?

-- A. Run a daily Amazon EMR job to transform the data and load the data into Amazon Redshift.
-Use Amazon Redshift ML to create and train the ML models.

-- B. Run a daily Amazon EMR job to transform the data and load the data into Amazon Aurora Serverless.
-Use Amazon Aurora ML to create and train the ML models.

-- ##### C. Run a daily AWS Glue job to transform the data and load the data into Amazon Redshift Serverless.
-Use Amazon Redshift ML to create and train the ML models.

-- D. Run a daily AWS Glue job to transform the data and load the data into Amazon Athena tables.
-Use Amazon Athena ML to create and train the ML models.

->**Amazon Redshift Serverless**: Provides **MPP capabilities**, suitable for handling large-scale data warehousing tasks.
 >
->**Amazon Redshift ML**: Allows you to **create and train ML models directly using SQL commands** within Redshift.

 #### Question #805